Switchdoctorstu/StuPiMo/README.md

 to learn python and so needed one written in C.

-Uses WiringPi to operate the GPIO pins so use the -lwiringPi compiler option,
+Uses WiringPi to operate the GPIO pins so use the -lwiringPi compiler option

 	e.g.  gcc -o StuPiMoDevice StuPiMoDevice.c -lwiringPi

 Starts multiple device handler processes monitoring separate TCP Ports